01-edu/public/subjects/atm-management-system/README.md

 - Encryption of passwords
 - Adding your own Makefile

+A relational database can also be added as a bonus.
+You can use the database at your choice, but we recommend you do use SQLite
+To know more about SQLite you can check the [SQLite page](https://www.sqlite.org/index.html).

 ### Example

 You can find an example of the final application [here](https://www.youtube.com/watch?v=xVtikDcGG2E).
 Do not forget that you are free to